 - 7. A successful applicant to a posted vacancy, who has priority hiring rights in this district (as defined by C.21.3), shall receive a continuing contract of employment.
 A successful applicant to a posted vacancy without priority hiring rights in this district (as defined by C.21.3) shall receive a term contract of employment. - 8.
-The Superintendent each year will invite the SSTA to nominate a teacher to participate in the short-listing of candidates for any position of special responsibility. - 9.
-Board appointments to vacancies shall be filled by available, qualified candidates (as defined by E.22.6.b) in the following order: - i. a teacher on the recall list; - ii. a continuing teacher in this district; - iii. a temporary teacher in this district who has received priority hiring rights; - iv. a temporary teacher who has received a satisfactory, written evaluation in this district; - v. a temporary teacher who has held an appointment of 0.1 FTE or more or who has held an appointment through Article C.23.4 in either of the most recent two teaching years. - 10.
-The Board shall maintain and provide to the SSTA, by October 15, February 1, and prior to the spring staffing cycle, lists of teachers as follows: - i. recall; - ii. continuing;
+The Superintendent each year will invite the SSTA President or designate to participate in the short-listing of candidates for any position of special responsibility. - 9.
+Board appointments to vacancies shall be filled by available, qualified candidates (as defined by E.22.6.b) in the following order: - i. a teacher on the recall list; - ii. a continuing teacher in this district, whose ongoing FTE shall increase to include the additional reasonably known ongoing FTE; - iii. a temporary teacher in this district who has received priority hiring rights; - iv. a temporary teacher who has received a satisfactory, written evaluation in this district: - v. a temporary teacher who has held an appointment of 0.1 FTE or more or who has held an appointment through Article C.23.4 in either of the most recent two teaching years.

+- 10. The Board shall maintain and provide to the SSTA, by October 15, February 1, and prior to the spring staffing cycle, lists of teachers as follows:

+- i. recall;

+- ii. continuing;

-- iii. priority hiring rights; - iv. current experience in the district.
+- iii. priority hiring rights;

+- iv. current experience in the district.